Mukesh-SCS/Repair2Skill/README.md

 #### The simulation will:
 - Load the robotic arm (KUKA iiwa)
 - Parse your repair_plan_*.json and repair_graph_*.json
-- Execute each repair step in dependency order

-The simulation will:

-Load the robotic arm (KUKA iiwa)

-Parse your repair_plan_*.json and repair_graph_*.json

 ###  Execute each repair step in dependency order
 ```bash